The Bushranger (1928 film): Production

 The story was written by Madeleine Ruthven.
 It was made at the time there was a ban on such films being made in some Australian states.
 The film was reportedly made in response to criticism of too many Westerns being set in America.
 Frank Baker, brother of Snowy Baker had a role.
 Dale Austen was a former Miss New Zealand.
 This was her only Hollywood film.

+Preservation

+With no holdings located in archives, The Bushranger is considered a lost film.